Home / OLSAS Application Guide / OLSAS – University of Ottawa

 The English Common Law Program is open to anglophone and bilingual applicants, and the Programme de common law en Français is open to francophone and bilingual applicants.
 Applicants to the Programme de common law en Français may be asked to take a French language proficiency test at a cost of $115, which is payable by the applicant.

-Students enrolled in either program are welcome to enroll in courses in both the English and French sections.
+Students enrolled in either program may enroll in courses in both the English and French sections.

 Graduates of the Programme de common law en Français are not eligible to write the Quebec bar exam.
 If you are interested in writing the Quebec bar exam, refer to the Civil Law program.